 In this example, let’s use Mary again, but let’s have her return to Canada at age 65 in June 2015.
 At that time she is eligible for a partial OAS pension of 16/40ths immediately, or she can wait four more years until age 69 to qualify for a full OAS.
 She initially decides to wait for a full OAS, but she decides a year and a half later (for health or financial reasons) that she wants to start receiving her OAS immediately.
 At that point, she would have 17.5 years of residence in Canada after age 18, and she would have three choices as follows:

 - A full year of retroactivity at 16/40ths partial OAS, plus a six-month deferral increase of 3.6%

 - Six months of retroactivity at 17/40ths partial OAS with no deferral increase

 - No retroactivity, but 17/40ths partial OAS with a six-month deferral increase of 3.6%

 As mentioned above, this third example demonstrates that if you delay applying for your OAS, you can increase your partial pension by adding extra 40ths, or you can increase your pension by the voluntary deferral percentage, but you can’t “double-dip” and use the same period of time to count for both purposes.

-Here are links to four Government of Canada web pages that provide more information about the voluntary deferral of OAS, as well as the other upcoming changes to OAS.
+Here are links to some Government of Canada web pages that provide more information about the voluntary deferral of OAS, as well as the other upcoming changes to OAS.